Japanese sashiko embroidery: a moment for oneself...

 Today sashiko in Japan

-I was able to visit a workshop in Morioka where two ladies create sashiko threads dyed with indigo but also with new dyeing techniques that allow creating very pretty speckled threads!
+I was able to visit a workshop in Morioka where two ladies create sashiko threads dyed with indigo but also with new dyeing techniques that allow them to create very pretty speckled threads!

 Finishing my Mount Fuji embroidery with soaking